arpitkumar2004/arpitkumar2004/README.md

 <div align="center">
   <h1>Hi 👋, I'm <span style="color:#4CAF50;"> Arpit Kumar</span></h1>

-  <p>I am an undergraduate from IIT Kharagpur.
-Interested in Data Science and Machine Learning.
-I’m driven by curiosity and the excitement of solving real-world problems using data.
-My mission?
-Build intelligent, scalable, and impactful systems that make a difference.</p>
+  <p>I am a data science enthusiast with a strong foundation in <b>Machine learning, AI, and quantitative research</b>.
+I am pursuing a dual degree in Chemical Engineering with a minor in Machine Learning and AI at IIT Kharagpur.
+My passion lies in building data-driven solutions and integrating AI models into real-world applications.</p>
   <a align='centre', href="https://arpitkumar2004.github.io/data_science-portfolio-website-final/#/">My Portfolio Website</a>
 </div>